kyma-project/community/docs/guidelines/releases-guidelines/03-kyma-cli-release-process.md

        ```bash
        brew bump-formula-pr --strict kyma-cli --url https://github.com/kyma-project/cli/archive/{RELEASE_VERSION}.tar.gz
        ```
+      - With above command, it will create a PR to [Homebrew/homebrew-core](https://github.com/Homebrew/homebrew-core) and contains version update changes to kyma-cli formula.
+Make sure all checks in this PR are passed, then the rest will be handled by Homebrew maintainers.
+      - If some tests failed, identify the root cause first, if it's not due to bugs, simply close this PR and re-run the above `brew bump-formula-pr` command with `--force` mode.
+        - In case you got `fatal: a branch named 'bump-kyma-cli-{RELEASE_VERSION}' already exists`, please delete this local branch.
+        - In case you got `Error: You need to bump this formula manually since the new URL and old URL are both: https://github.com/kyma-project/cli/archive/{RELEASE_VERSION}.tar.gz`, please restore the change in you local repo.
+        - The local repo is under `/usr/local/Homebrew/Library/Taps/homebrew/homebrew-core`.
     - Alternatively, create a PR to the [kyma-cli Homebrew formula](https://github.com/Homebrew/homebrew-core/blob/master/Formula/kyma-cli.rb).

     When a Homebrew maintainer approves your PR, the formula is updated.